Water dripping from a metal faucet spout in close-up, how to fix a leaky faucet drip

 • Two rubber seats and springs in the housing below

-If the spout drips after you replace the seats and springs, replace the ball as well.
+If the spout still drips after the seats and springs, replace the ball too.

 Ceramic disc faucet

-Ceramic disc faucets rarely fail, but when they do, the fix is replacing the cartridge assembly (the entire disc unit).
-Unscrew the mounting screws below the handle, lift the assembly out, and replace it with a matching unit from the manufacturer.
+Ceramic discs rarely fail.
+When they do, the fix is replacing the cartridge assembly, the entire disc unit.
+Unscrew the mounting screws below the handle, lift the assembly out, replace it with a matching unit from the manufacturer.

-Ceramic disc cartridges run $30–60 — pricier than other types, but they last 20+ years.
+Ceramic disc cartridges run $30-60, pricier than other types, but the manufacturer ratings on them are 20+ years.

 Step 5: Reassemble and Test

 Reverse your disassembly.
-Hand-tighten everything first, then snug it up with a wrench — don’t crank.
-Apply plumber’s grease to any O-rings before reinstalling.
+Hand-tighten everything first, then snug it up with a wrench, don’t crank.
+Plumber’s grease on any O-rings before reinstalling.

 Turn the water back on slowly at the shut-off valves.
 Open the faucet to let air out, then close it and check for drips at the spout and around the handle.
 Run the water for a minute and check again.

-If it still drips, the most common reason is that you grabbed the wrong replacement part.
-Recheck the part you replaced against the old one.
+If it still drips, the most common reason is the wrong replacement part.
+Recheck what you put in against what came out.

 Replacing the wrong part.
-Most leaky faucet drips are washers, O-rings, or cartridges — not the whole faucet.
-Don’t let a hardware store associate talk you into a full replacement until you’ve tried the small fix.
+Most leaky faucet drips are washers, O-rings, or cartridges, not the whole faucet.
+Don’t let a hardware store associate sell you a full replacement before you’ve tried the small fix.

 Not turning the water off all the way.
-A “mostly off” shut-off valve will spray you in the face the moment you remove the cartridge.
+A “mostly off” shut-off valve sprays you in the face the moment you remove the cartridge.
 Turn it until it stops, then test by running the faucet.

 Cranking down too hard on reassembly.
-Faucet parts are designed to seal with light pressure and the help of O-rings and washers.
-If you overtighten, you’ll deform the washer and cause a new leak — or strip the threads and need to replace the entire faucet body.
+Faucet parts seal with light pressure and the help of O-rings and washers.
+Overtighten and you’ll deform the washer (causing a new leak) or strip the threads (causing a much bigger problem).

 Dropping the small parts.
-Always plug the drain before you start.
+Plug the drain.
 Always.
-The retaining clip on a cartridge is half the size of a dime and lives one mistake away from your sewer line.
+The retaining clip on a cartridge is half the size of a dime and lives one slip away from your sewer line.
+A small magnet held near the clip while you remove it is the trick that’s saved me a hardware-store run more than once.

 Forgetting plumber’s grease.
-A dry O-ring will start leaking within months.
-A greased one will last for years.
-The tube costs $3 and lasts the life of the home.
+A dry O-ring starts leaking within months.
+A greased one lasts for years.
+The $3 tube lasts the life of the home.

 Frequently Asked Questions

 How much does a leaky faucet cost in water?
-A faucet that drips once per second wastes about 3,000 gallons a year — roughly $30 to $60 on your water bill, plus the wear on the faucet.
+A faucet that drips once per second wastes about 3,000 gallons a year.
+That’s $30 to $60 a year on your water bill, plus the wear on the faucet.

 Why won’t the handle come off?
 Mineral buildup is the usual culprit.
 Try wiggling it gently while pulling up.
 If it won’t budge, soak it with white vinegar on a rag for 15 minutes and try again.
-Don’t pry against the sink top — you’ll crack the porcelain or chip the granite.
+Don’t pry against the sink top, you’ll crack porcelain or chip granite.

 Is the leak coming from the base instead of the spout?
 That’s almost always a worn O-ring under the spout, not a washer in the handle.
 Pull the spout straight up (handle removed first) and replace the O-rings on the inner body.
 Use plumber’s grease.

-Plumbers charge $150 to $300 for a faucet repair that takes you 20 minutes and $10 in parts.
-The hardest part is figuring out which type of faucet you have — and you can do that in five minutes with a screwdriver.
-Identify the type, match the part, and reverse what you took apart.
-That’s the whole job.
+A plumber charges $150 to $300 for a faucet repair that takes you 20 minutes and $10 in parts.
+The hardest part is figuring out which type of faucet you have, and you can do that in five minutes with a screwdriver.
+Identify the type, match the part, reverse what you took apart.

 More Plumbing guides